Seventh-day Adventist Founders

 Ellen G. White

-Without a shadow of doubt, the Bible is the foundation of Adventist faith.
+Without a shadow of doubt, the Bible is the foundation of the Adventist faith.
 And everything Ellen White wrote was to make sure church leadership did not stray from the guidance of Scripture.
 Through her writings, she sought to help people apply God’s Word to their daily lives in a practical way.
 She also included general information for how to best live like Christ—no matter what denomination a person claimed.

 And as the denomination grew, her counsel and insights were very helpful in the leadership, expansion, and establishment of the church and its institutions and missions.

-White’s counsels and admonitions were often given as letters, sermons, talks, articles, and books.
-And all these were documented and compiled into what is known today as the EGW writings.
+Ellen White’s counsels and admonitions were often given as letters, sermons, talks, articles, and books.
+And all these were documented and compiled into what is known today as the EGW Writings.
 These are managed by the trustees of the EGW Estate, and they remain relevant and of great value to the church.

 James White—Ellen’s husband—was integral in the foundation of Adventist institutions.